steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         A Segmentation fault happens on exit.
 Bypassing the relief C++ extensions or pyamg does not resolve it

-### Refactoring
-    Review all casing of files and directories.
-    Tools -> bin

 ### Security
     Remove steve@knipmeyer.org.
     Azure Key Secrets